capiotsoftware/notificationengine/README.md

 # Notification Engine

 ## Introduction
 Notification Engine is a service which will send notification to its subscribers.
 It will store templates and subscriptions, and only requires event to be triggered when notification needs to be sent.
 It will support priority of 2 level.
-A priority 1 notification will be retried in case of failure but priority 2 notification will always be tried only once.
+Number of retries of each priority message can be configured in config file.

 ## Required Software
 	1. RabbitMQ